Mardan District: Mughal Era

-In 1505 the Mughal emperor Babar invaded the area through Khyber Pass.
+In 1505, the Mughal emperor Babur invaded the area through Khyber Pass.
 Baber swiftly captured the area.
 The people of Swat in those days were of mix origins.
 On one side of the river lived Pashtuns along with Gujjar, Syriake people of whom many were Sikhs, Hindus and Muslims.
-In the battle of Bajaur in 1519, Baber defeated the Yousafzai tribe.
-The then ruler of Yousafzai tribe offered Baber her daughter as a sign of peace.
-Baber then married Bibi Mubarka Yousafzai, the maternal grandmother of Adham Khan who was a foster brother of Emperor Akbar.
+In the Battle of Bajaur in 1519, Baber defeated a Gibar Swati Tajik dynasty.
+Due to the military strength of the Yusufzai, Babur needed security from their location in the hills that threatened his empire.
+As part of a treaty of peace between Babur and the Yusufzai tribe to establish mutual security and ties, Babur then married Bibi Mubarika.
 During the Aurangzeb regime, the Pashtun tribes revolted and Aurangzeb himself led his army to re-establish his authority as struggle which lasted for two years, he finally subdued the Pashtuns.
 In the same war the prominent rebel leader, Darya Khan Afridi was killed and the revolt was crushed.
-Later the area came under the rule of Ranjit Singh.

 British Era

-Ranjit Singh conquered Attock 1814 and Peshawar city in 1822.
+Ranjit Singh occupied the Attock region in 1814 and Peshawar city in 1822.
 He left Hari Singh Nalwa in command and withdrew himself to Lahore.
 Peshawar city, Nowshera and Hazara were under Sikh rule for a while.
-Hazara was set free by Tanooli clan from Sikhs but fell to Britain in 1838.
-Peshawar city also fell to Pashtuns in 1834 [Nowla died in the battle of Jamrud] but soon the British took it in 1837.
+Hazara was set free by Tanoli clan from Sikhs but fell to Britain in 1838.
+Peshawar city also fell to Pashtuns in 1834 and Nalwa died in the Battle of Jamrud.
+Soon the British took over.
 The British then went after the Sikhs and the Sikhs were defeated by the British in the Second Sikh War.
 Major Lawrence was appointed first Deputy Commissioner of Peshawar.
 From that time Peshawar city and Attock regions only (This does not include most of what is Khyber-Pakhtunkhwa today) became an administrative district under the Punjab Government.
-In 1909 Khyber-Pakhtunkhwa (then NWFP) was constituted and in 1937, Peshawar district was bifurcated into Peshawar and Mardan districts.
-Britain tried its best to include FATA, DIR, Swat and other region into Khyber-Pakhtunkhwa but they suffered heavy setback and finally came to an agreement in 1920s that Britain will no longer bother the tribes and Swat region.
+In 1909, the North-West Frontier Province (now known as Khyber-Pakhtunkhwa) was constituted and in 1937, Peshawar District was bifurcated into Peshawar and Mardan districts.
+Britain tried its best to include FATA, Dir, Swat and other region into Khyber-Pakhtunkhwa but they suffered heavy setback and finally came to an agreement in the 1920s that Britain will no longer bother the tribes and Swat region.

 Geography

-Mardan district may broadly be divided into two parts, north eastern hilly area and south western plain.
-The entire northern side of the district is bounded by the hills.
+Mardan district may broadly be divided into two parts, north eastern mountenious area and south western plain area.
+The entire northern side of the district is bounded by small hills.
 In the district, the highest points in these hills are Pajja or Sakra, 2056 meters high and Garo or Pato, 1816 meters high.
 The south western half of the district is mostly composed of fertile plain with low hills strewn across it.
 It is generally accepted that this plain once formed the bed of a lake which was gradually filled up by the load of the river flowing into from the surrounding hills.
 From the foothills the plain runs down at first with a steep slope which carried the rain water to the lower levels and ultimately to the Kabul river.